bleech/wp-starter-theme/README.md

 Flynt is a sustainable approach to website development and content management with a component-based philosophy.

-Flynt Theme is a ready-to-go Wordpress theme that implements all of Flynt's best practices.
+Flynt Theme is a ready-to-go WordPress theme that implements all of Flynt's best practices.

 ## Install

 1. Install [Node](https://nodejs.org/en/).
 2. Install [Yarn](https://yarnpkg.com/lang/en/docs/install/).
-3. Create a new project folder and setup a new [Wordpress](https://wordpress.org/download/) installation.
+3. Create a new project folder and setup a new [WordPress](https://wordpress.org/download/) installation.
 4. Install and activate the following plugins:
   - [Flynt Core](https://github.com/flyntwp/flynt-core)
   - [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/)